SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc-technical.rst

     I(q) - I_B \propto e^{-q^2\sigma^2}

-SasView will use this formula to extrapolate to very large :math:`q` (100 times the data's maximum).
-This assures that the transform used in the next stage does not contain artefacts (i.e. from treating secular data as periodic)
+SasView will use this formula to extrapolate to very large :math:`q` (100 times the maximum data value).
+This ensures that the transform used in the next stage does not contain artefacts (i.e. from treating secular data as periodic)